 - I used a good quality paint from a line called Duration at Sherwin Williams - it's wipeable and durable.

-- Use FLAT paint!
+- Use FLAT paint for a nice finish.

 - Use clear wax/paste first and then use the darker was/paste on top.
 If you end up with a look that's too dark add some more clear wax and buff off some of the darkness.